swcarpentry/python-novice-gapminder/index.md

 :   reverse a string

 Lists
-:   looping over a range of numbers
+:   create lists from lists

 Looping Over Data Sets
-:   glob; process each file in a directory
+:   process each file in a directory

 Error Messages
-:   diagnose and fix several broken programs (some syntax errors, some runtime errors)
+:   diagnose and fix small programs with errors (some syntax, some runtime)

 Conditionals
-:   counting vowels; check sizes of data files
+:   count vowels; check sizes of data files inside a loop

 Writing Functions
-:   check sizes of data files in a directory (name given as arg)
+:   check sizes of all data files in a directory (name given as arg)

 The Call Stack and Variable Scoping
 :   trace and draw execution of functions calling functions